 National Council for State Authorization Reciprocity Agreements (NC-SARA)

 Boulder CO 80301

 On March 2, 2015, the Midwestern Higher Education Compact (MHEC) approved the State of Ohio to join SARA.
 On June 15, 2018, the National Council for State Authorization Reciprocity Agreements (NC-SARA) and the State of Ohio approved institutional participation for Winebrenner Theological Seminary.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

 The Ohio Portal Agent is responsible for responding to formal complaints against public, independent non-profit and proprietary institutions of higher education in Ohio who are members of NC-SARA.
 Student Complaints

 Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 1001 North Fairfax Street, Suite 510

 Alexandria, VA 22314

-On January 12, 2018, Winebrenner Theological Seminary received 2-year accreditation status from CACREP.
+Winebrenner Theological Seminary is accredited by CACREP through March 31, 2026.
 This accreditation status recognizes the educational quality of the program and allows graduates to apply for licensure in the State of Ohio.